DevSwayam/LendChips/Readme.md

 - **Multi-Chain Token Withdrawal:** Withdraw tokens from any available chain.
 - **Multi-Chain Loan Repayment:** Repay loans on any chain.

-## Core Features Using HyperLane Messaging
+## Core Features Using CCIP Arbitary Data Sending

 ### 1. Deposit NFT

-The `depositNFT` function allows users to deposit NFTs on multiple chains available on HyperLane.
+The `depositNFT` function allows users to deposit NFTs on multiple chains compatible with Chainlink CCIP.
 When a user deposits an NFT, the smart contract calculates its worth and adds it to their borrowing power, which can be used to borrow tokens on any chain.
 Suppose a user deposits NFTs on multiple chains to take a massive loan, then their borrowing power is incremented.

 ```solidity
 // Solidity code for depositNFT function